gonzaotc/gonzaotc/README.md

 * :computer: **Participated on Web3athon by HackerEarth**, where I built ***Wooy*** frontend, non-custodial stacking where you contribuite to social iniciatives and win unique prizes *(August 2022)*

-## Currently working on
+## :dart: Currently working on

 * :milky_way: [Concensys Blockchain Bootcamp](https://consensys.net/academy/bootcamp/)

 * :scroll: [C4's Certified Ethereum Professional (CEP) certification](https://cryptoconsortium.org/certifications/cep/)

-* :hammer_and_wrench: :fire: As **the Front-end is my stronger side**, I'm learning to **write better Smart Contracts** to have a better over-all understanding of the Web3 architecture, testing them and applying good practices.
-Also **polishing user experiences in the interfaces**, trying to make them easier, which I consider unavoidable if we want to be able to onboard the next billion users to our Web3 products.
+* :hammer_and_wrench: :fire: As **the Front-end is my stronger side**, I'm learning to **write better Smart Contracts** to have a better over-all understanding of the **Web3 architecture**, testing them and applying good practices.
+Also **polishing user experiences**, trying to make them easier, which I consider unavoidable if we want to be able to onboard the next billion users to our industry.

-### Stack
+## :keyboard: Stack
-* JavaScript, React.js, Next.js, CSS, Styled Components, SASS, TailwindCSS, TS, GraphQL, Ethers.js, web3-react, Web3.js, Wagmi.sh, Open Zeppelin contracts, Chainlink services, TheGraph, Solidity, Hardhat, Remix, Chai.
+* JavaScript, React.js, Next.js, Jest, CSS, Styled Components, SASS, TailwindCSS, Axios, GraphQL, Ethers.js, Web3.js, web3-react, Wagmi.sh, OpenZeppelin contracts, Chainlink services, Solidity, Hardhat, Remix, Chai.
+Getting better in TS, TheGraph, RTL.